-The European Journal of Emergency Medicine publishes papers on all aspects of acute injury and sudden illness including anaesthesiology, cardiology, disaster medicine, intensive care, internal medicine, orthopaedics, paediatrics, toxicology, and trauma care.
+The European Journal of Emergency Medicine publishes papers on all aspects of acute injury and sudden illness including anesthesiology, cardiology, disaster medicine, intensive care, internal medicine, orthopedics, paediatrics, toxicology, and trauma care.
 It also addresses issues on the organisation of emergency services in hospitals and in the community and examines postgraduate training from a European perspective.

 Submissions are welcome at any time via the Editorial Manager system available on the Journal website euro-emergencymed.com.